-In short, 3D approaches try to create visualizations that are closer to real world metaphors or to improve space
+In short, 3D approaches try to create visualizations that are closer to real-world metaphors or to improve space usage by adding an extra dimension.

-(a) NanoManipulator application: virtual microscope.
-Image courtesy of the UNC Computer-Integrated Systems for Microscopy and Manipulation NIH 5-P41-RR02170-21 usage by adding an extra dimension.
 The user is able to rotate and move 3D objects and navigate inside a 3D world.
 Some approaches propose using a 2D layout seen under a 3D perspective with interaction limited to 2D, that is, a 2.5D approach.